 Through works such as 100 Soup Cans, 100 Coke Bottles and 100 Dollar Bills, Warhol conceived a visual universe dominated by symbols of mass consumption (canned soup, Coca-Cola, the dollar), replacing the idea of art as an individual and interior form of expression with the concept that art is a kind of record of reality and the present.
 During those years, Warhol developed a technique that began with silkscreen printing (a process for printing and duplicating photographic images) and continued with the application of acrylic colors which were spread in rough patches to distinguish different versions of the same image.
 In this way, the artist generated friction between the uniqueness traditionally associated with artworks and the unlimited reproducibility of the photographic image.

-Beuys by Warhol – the work that has joined the museum’s collection – was created by the American artist in 1980.
+Beuys by Warhol – the work that has joined the museum’s collectionin the context of Per_forming a collection project – was created by the American artist in 1980.
 It belongs to a series portraits of the German artist that Warhol conceived for the two artists’ encounters in Naples, which occurred on the initiative of the gallerist Lucio Amelio.
 A figure of fundamental importance for international contemporary art, Amelio opened his Modern Art Agency in 1965 in Naples, exhibiting works by the most innovative artists of the time, including Beuys and Warhol.
 Amelio’s gallery became a venue for debate and research, a meeting place for internationally wellknown artists who often had little in common.
 In those years, the political, philosophical, symbolic and radical nature of Beuys’s work constituted one of the most important experiences of socially oriented conceptual art, yet it was profoundly distant from Warhol’s investigation into the society of mass consumption and the media cult of celebrities.
 In the eyes of the art world of those years, the diversity of these two visions amplified the striking nature of the meeting made possible by the charismatic figure of Amelio, of which the series Beuys by Warhol represents perhaps the most extreme result.
 Warhol’s series of portraits dedicated to Beuys revolves around a photo that – while perfectly conveying the German artist’s perspicacity and psychological intensity (consequently producing a portrait that is very unlike the usual celebrity images associated with Warhol) – is subjected to the artist’s habitual silkscreen flattening and color variation in several versions.
 The work is both personal and serial at the same time, an encounter between American and European art that is just as topical today as it was back then.